OAS CAHPS Survey® FAQs

 How much does it cost to administer?

-That will vary by vendor.
-As of April 17, 2017, there were 23 vendors that have received interim approval as OAS CAHPS Survey vendors.
+The cost will vary by vendor.
+As of November 10, 2017, there are 21 vendors that have received approval as OAS CAHPS Survey vendors.
 All survey vendors listed on the OAS CAHPS website are qualified to administer the OAS CAHPS Survey and have met the requirements for conducting the survey on behalf of Medicare-certified HOPDs and ASCs.
 Please contact vendors for pricing; the current list of approved vendors is available here.

 What should I ask vendors before selecting one?